aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/check-if-vba-code-is-signed/_index.md

 ## Console Output

-Below is the console output of the above code using the [sample excel file](5115032.xlsm) provided by the link.
+Below is the console output of the above code using the [sample Excel file](5115032.xlsm) provided by the link.

 {{< highlight java >}}
 Is VBA Code Project Signed: True
 {{< /highlight >}}
 {{< app/cells/assistant language="csharp" >}}